InfraRed Control

 Step 5: Fit the Steering Servos

 Mount each servo with the output shaft nearest the centre of the rover as shown above.
 Screw from underneath the servo mounting PCB into the holes on the side of each servo, as shown below.
-Depending on the exact model of servos you may also require the nuts to hold it tight.
 Keep hold of the servo arms and servo shaft screws, ready for Step 7.

 Step 6: Fit the Differential Arm